apivich-h/apivich-h.github.io/_posts/2021-08-01-grad-school-hunting.md

 ## Where did you end up applying to in the end?

-I applied to a total of 9 PhD programs and 1 MSc program.
-Without mentioning the name of the universities I applied to, 6 of the schools I applied to were in the US, and the remaining were schools in Canada, Switzerland, Singapore, and my home country Thailand.
+I applied to too many graduate programs.
+Without mentioning the name of the universities I applied to, a handful of the schools I applied to were in the US, and the remaining were schools in Canada, Switzerland, Singapore, and my home country Thailand.

 I tried to vary the schools I applied to, applying to a few top-tier schools which I did not expect to get accepted to, and a few were more of the middle range where the rankings may not be as high but were in nice cities or had other factors which stood out.
 I did not apply to any safety schools, and I only applied to schools that I would be happy studying and living in.